-Spring is likely to be warmer than normal across most the US, NOAA says
+Spring is likely to be warmer than normal across most of the US, NOAA says

-(CNN)The US is expected to stay warmer than average through the spring with widespread flooding, NOAA announced Thursday morning.
+(CNN)The US is expected to stay warmer than average through the spring with widespread flooding, the National Oceanic and Atmospheric Administration announced Thursday.

 2020 started with the hottest January on record globally, followed by the second warmest February on record.